-Marc is a writer, director, editor and DOP in one of the biggest economies in the world, finishing studies of film directing at the University of Television and Film Munich, working in the movies in various positions for over 10 years.
-In 2017 he co-created the collective PRONOIA which will produce his work further on.
+Marc is a writer, director and editor in one of the biggest economies in the world, finishing studies of film directing at the University of Television and Film Munich, working in the movies in various positions for over 10 years.
+He was trained as a media designer at Bavaria Film and received a one-year writers scholarship at Werkstatt Bavaria.
+In 2017 he co-created the film-collective PRONOIA

 These partners in crime met in a Global Education project in Berlin in 2015, which was leading to a collaboration as project partners on an internship in New Delhi’s NGO Etasha Society, where they filmed their first documentary portrait.
 They are collaborating since, now as a collective called FUCK THE PRIVILEGE.
 They share the passion to look for mirrors and reflections of contemporary society and share an addiction with arthouse film poetry.

 Blending journalistic exploring and film storytelling, breaking the rules of documentary and film, essay and portrait, words and visuals, their raw approach is guerilla-style, without expensive equipment and lighting, which gives them freedom to blend with environment and communities.